 • When you visit aim to do the Roman Forum during the hottest part of the day.
 You will find welcoming shade and free-flowing water fountains to refresh you.

-• Pack a picnic lunch, both the Forum or Palatine Hill provide great locations for a picnic.
+• Pack a picnic lunch, both the Forum and Palatine Hill provide great locations for a picnic.
 Not to mention much-appreciated shade.

-• To fully get the history of these two ancient monuments to try to go with a group tour.
+• To fully get the history of these two ancient monuments try to go on a group tour.
 The tour guide I had was fantastic.
 He was a wealth of knowledge but also full of stories that brought the places to life.

 •Book your tickets online to see the House of Augustus and the House of Livia.
 Many tourists visit the Forum and Palatine hill without even knowing these sites exist.
 Planning ahead will be your best tool.